 A yellowish tinge to your citrus plant's leaves means that you need to change its fertilizer.
 Go to your local garden center or to specialized sites online to find fertilizers especially made for citrus plants.

 Look for a fertilizer with a nitrogen, phosphorous, and potassium ratio of 2:1:1 respectively.
-Yellow leaves can also be a sign of chlorosis.
+Yellow leaves on citrus trees can also be a sign of chlorosis.
 This illness points to a lack of micronutrients.

 It's best to use a fertilizer with a higher level of nitrogen than you might find if you just chose a fertilizer randomly.
 Take the time needed to read and research the contents of fertilizers that you are considering.